 When the dashboard light in your BMW 3 Series says “ABS,” the issue you have may be related to the brakes.
 The ABS system, which provides stability control while driving, particularly in slick situations, might not respond properly when pressing the brakes.

 The car is safe to drive, but you might have to press the brakes sooner to get the car to come to a complete stop.
 It’s a good idea to avoid any wet or snowy conditions because the car could skid or slide while driving.

 Tire Pressure Light

-When this light turns on, it will look like parentheses surrounding an exclamation point.
+When this dashboard light turns on, it will look like parentheses surrounding an exclamation point.
 The BMW 3 Series you’re driving has detected that tire pressure in at least one tire is lower than the recommended levels.
 When the light is red instead of yellow, the tire could be losing pressure rapidly.

 When the light is yellow, the tires may just need to be adjusted slightly.
 Check the owner’s manual for the recommended tire pressure, and keep in mind that pressure can drop when the seasons change.
 Check all four tires, and add air if necessary.
 When the tires are filled properly, you’re able to promote the best possible fuel efficiency.